HANK THE TANK

-She kissed me on the nose, took her bag and walked to the road with her thumb out.
+She kissed me on the nose, as I wagged my tail and smiled at her.
+I could see tears on her face.
+She took her bag and walked to the road with her thumb out.
 She was so pretty and so wounded.
 In no time at all, a car stopped.
 She had a brief chat with the man driving.
 She hopped in, and just like that she was gone.
 I was alone with Sam.

 The next day Sam came out to feed me as usual, and his mood was no different than the day before.
 I was hopping around as best as I could, trying to show him love.
 He got angry and hit me with the chain a time or two and went back inside.
 It was just too painful for him to see me, even though he did not know that was what he was feeling.
 I forgave him instantly.
 It wasn’t his fault he was so wounded.
 Life had just him given him a bad deal.
 He could not see any joy.
 Oh, it was there, but the brief times I saw joy in him he pushed it away.

 Each day he would come out to feed me and each day I would greet him as if he was the best thing in the entire world, wagging my tail and bouncing around, trying to engage him.
 But it made matters worse.
 Maybe the light in him had actually gone out.
 I don’t know.
 The pain was too big for him to push through.
 I could see it in his eyes: the prison time he had served, the difficult circumstances he placed himself in to try to reduce the pain.
 He didn’t have the tools to turn it around.

 “They do not know what they do not know,” the boss said to me.